-- (a) Petrol Interceptor 1 sample collected on 26 June 2024. - (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.
+- (a) Petrol Interceptor 1 sample for month of June 2024 was required and sampled on 26 June 2024, however the laboratory report and results were still pending as at the date of the relevant EM&A report submission; results are presented above having now received the lab result. - (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.